 The dengue virus is transmitted from person to person when the Aedes Aegypti sucks a dengue-infected person, which results in the mosquito being infected with the dengue virus.
 After about one week, the mosquito can transmit the virus while biting a healthy person, thus infecting them with the dengue virus as well.

 When one is infected by a strain of dengue virus, it is advisable to get plenty of rest, drink plenty of fluids, and see a doctor for close monitoring.
-Symptoms of Dengue fever include headaches, high fever, vomiting, muscle pains, and skin rash.
+Symptoms of Dengue fever include:

 Since there is no specific medicine to treat dengue infection, treatment relies heavily on a person’s immune system.
 Recovery can take as little as two days to as long as two weeks, depending on the severity.
 It is critical to learn how to control the adult mosquito population to avoid the risks of being bitten by a female mosquito.

 The Zika virus is another disease spread by the Aedes Aegypti and Aedes albopictus mosquitos.
 The virus is said to have been first isolated in the Zika Forest Uganda, from which it was named.

 The first instances of this disease were concentrated in the African and Asian region; but in recent decades, it has spread to the Americas, particularly with the 2015 and 2016 epidemic.

 Zika and Dengue have similar symptoms: Fever, headache, muscle and joint pains, etc. However, Dengue can lead to Dengue haemorrhagic Fever, where symptoms may progress to massive bleeding, shock, and death.
 Zika, on the other hand, may cause Microcephaly in infants – a birth defect wherein a baby’s head is smaller than expected - and other neurological defects.
 A blood test is needed to identify if a person has Zika or Dengue.